 Visit the 2020 Health Care Climate Challenge section for more information, lists of participants, and information on how to join.

-The 2020 Challenge currently has 133 participants, representing more than 9000 hospitals and health centers in 23 countries.
+The 2020 Challenge currently has 134 participants, representing the interest of more than 10,000 hospitals and health centers in 23 countries.
 Click here to access the list of Participants